GaryHopeMS/MSBuildLab330/Lab Script.md

 - The **MaxTokens** value controls the maximum number of tokens to generate in the completion.
 - The **TopP** value controls the diversity of the completion.
 - The **FrequencyPenalty** value controls the models' likelihood to repeat the same line verbatim.
-- The **PresencePenalty** value controls likelihood of the model to talk about new topics.
+- The **PresencePenalty** value controls the likelihood of the model to talk about new topics.

 1. Add the following code to call the connector for completion based on the chatHistory and settings provided: